CSCfi/csc-user-guide/GETTING_STARTED.md

 mkdocs serve --dirtyreload
 ```

-If you wish to shut down the server, perhaps to restart it with `--dirtyreload` enabled, simply hit _Ctrl+C_.
+It will take a moment for MkDocs to build and serve the site.
+You can ignore the long list of pages that "exist in the docs directory, but are not included in the "nav" configuration" MkDocs will show you.
+If you wish to shut down the server (even when its building), perhaps to restart it with `--dirtyreload` enabled, simply hit _Ctrl+C_.

-With the server running, you can point a web browser to `localhost:8000` for a preview.
+When MkDocs tells you it is serving on an address, you can point a web browser to the address for a preview.
+The default is [127.0.0.1:8000](http://127.0.0.1:8000/) AKA [localhost:8000](http://localhost:8000/).

 If you want to leave MkDocs running while continuing to work on the command line, open a new Git Bash window and again navigate to the cloned folder: